HHS/ckanext-datajson/README.md

 	ckanext.datajson.path = /data.json
 	ckanext.datajsonld.path = /data.jsonld
 	ckanext.datajsonld.id = http://www.youragency.gov/data.json

+You can enable or disable the Data.json output by setting

+    ckanext.datajson.url_enabled = False

 If ckanext.datajsonld.path is omitted, it defaults to replacing ".json" in your ckanext.datajson.path path with ".jsonld", so it probably won't need to be specified.